solidity-js/packages/README.md

-# packages
+# SolidityJS Packages

-Common solidity ABIs and contract addresses packaged up as JavaScript modules
+SolidityJS packages up common solidity ABIs and contract addresses.
+It then publishes each one as an NPM package.